Honolulu City Council: Elections

 The State of Hawaiʻi Office of Elections holds elections of council members during the state's general election period.
 Members are elected in nonpartisan primary elections held in August.
 If no candidate wins a majority of the primary vote, the top two face off in November.
 Every council member must be a qualified elector in the council district from which they are elected or appointed.

 Removal

 A member will be removed from office if they move from their district during their term or are impeached via a recall petition signed by a minimum of 10 percent of the registered voters in their district.

 Leadership

 Members of the City Council elect a chair and vice-chair.
 The chair serves as speaker, presides over council meetings, and, with the council's approval, performs ministerial functions such as appointing members of the Charter Commission.
 The council vice-chair serves as presiding officer only when the chair is absent or otherwise cannot serve.
+The elections are formally nonpartisan, with the party affiliations below reflecting known political history, candidate self-declaration, or state party support.